 It is essential to put in the groundwork via the provision of high-quality project management and business analysis training, which can help to develop key skills and define business needs.

-Moreover, it is critical to gather the right resources, and to maintain a vigilant approach to project management, thus guarding against scope creep.
+Moreover, it is critical to gather the right resources and maintain a vigilant approach to project management, thus guarding against scope creep.

-Following these basic steps will help to ensure project realization and successful resolution of sudden strains on budget, personnel, or equipment that are commonplace although cannot always be anticipated.
+Following these basic steps will help to ensure project realization and successful resolution of sudden strains on budget, personnel, or equipment that are commonplace.
+However, they cannot always be anticipated.

 What Makes Project Management Successful?